 A unique watch inscribed with Carpe Diem on the dial by Journe in 1997, prior to establishing his own brand, courtesy of Montres Journe SA.

 It is believed that Cartier expressed an interest in developing a similar watch, to be housed within their historic Tortue case.
 The timing suggests that this would have formed part of the Collection Privée Cartier Paris, which was due to begin the year after Journe completed the project for Aube.
 The aim of the Collection Privée was to recreate some of Cartier’s iconic designs from the past, whilst combining them with high quality mechanical movements, from tourbillons to perpetual calendars.
-A jump hour watch, develop by none other than François-Paul Journe, would have been the perfect fit.
-It just so happened that the watchmaker also developed a monopusher chronograph for the French jeweller, whilst working for THA Ébauche, a movement manufacture which also involved Denis Flageollet and Vianney Halter.
+A jump hour watch, developed by none other than François-Paul Journe, would have been the perfect fit.
+It just so happened that the watchmaker also developed a monopusher chronograph for the French jeweller, whilst working for THA Ébauche, a movement manufacture he co-founded, which would go on to employ talented watchmakers such as Denis Flageollet and Vianney Halter.

 The original use of a Tortue case by Cartier and the Vagabondage I, showing a similar sillouhette, courtesy of Antiquorum.